monthorin/groovy-pluto-51b67/src/pages/index.md

             style: secondary
   - type: cta_section
     title: Space is the limit
     subtitle: An idea?
-Want to plan a project ?
+Want to plan a project?
     actions:
       - label: Contact Us
         url: /contact